 A variety of vegetables can also be added in it, that add to the nutritional value of this dish.

 Green Chillies – As we are not adding red chili powder in it, we will add some whole slit green chilies to add a little spiciness.
+If making for kids, you can skip adding green chilies.

 Whole Spices – For whole spices, I have used cloves, cinnamon, peppercorns, and cumin seeds.
 You can even add bay leaf and dry red chilies for an added flavor.